cs24-1/cs24-1-bot/docs/DOCKER_IMAGES.md

 Builds and pushes the CI image with all testing/linting dependencies.

 - **Triggers:**
-  - Push to `main` with changes to requirements files or `Dockerfile.ci`
+  - Push to `main` with changes to requirements files or `docker/Dockerfile.ci`
   - Manual workflow dispatch
 - **Artifacts:** `ghcr.io/cs24-1/cs24-1-bot-ci:latest`